DaleWylie/Holcim-Call-Sage/README.md

-# Holcim Call Sage (v1.1)
+# Holcim Call Sage (v1.2.2)

 **AI-Powered Quality Assistant for Holcim**

 ## Overview

 Holcim Call Sage is an internal tool designed to assist in the quality management process for call center interactions.
-It leverages Generative AI to provide a non-biased review of call transcripts or recordings based on a customizable scoring matrix.
+It leverages Generative AI to provide a non-biased review of call transcripts or recordings based on a structured scoring matrix.
 The application analyzes the conversation, scores the analyst against predefined criteria, extracts key information, and provides actionable feedback for improvement.

 ## Core Features

 -   **AI-Powered Review Generation**: Automatically generates a structured and objective review of a call, including scores, justifications, and an overall summary.
--   **Customizable Scoring Matrix**: Allows quality managers to define their own evaluation criteria through a user-friendly interface.
-A default matrix is provided as a starting point, which can be easily modified, extended, or shortened to fit specific needs.
+-   **Standardised Scoring Matrix**: The application uses a core, rigid scoring matrix to ensure a consistent evaluation baseline for all standard reviews.
+-   **Ad-Hoc Custom Criteria**: Quality managers can add their own temporary criteria via the Settings panel for specific, one-off evaluations.
+These criteria are session-based and reset on page reload.
 -   **Transcript & Audio Input**: Users can either paste a call transcript directly (e.g., from Genesys Cloud) or upload a `.wav` audio recording for the AI to transcribe and analyze.
 -   **Integrated Audio Player**: When a `.wav` file is used, an audio player appears, allowing for direct playback of the call recording within the app.
 -   **Clickable Timestamps**: The generated review includes timestamps for justifications, good points, and areas for improvement.
 Clicking on a timestamp in the web view jumps the audio player to that exact moment in the call, making verification seamless.
--   **Analyst Identification**: The AI is instructed to intelligently extract the analyst's name from call metadata, ensuring accurate reporting even if the name is not clearly captured in the dialogue.
+-   **Analyst Identification**: The AI is instructed to intelligently extract the analyst's name from call metadata, ensuring accurate reporting.
--   **Structured Feedback**: The output includes a clear breakdown of scores for each criterion, a list of "Good Points," a concise summary, and actionable "Areas for Improvement," making it easy to digest and act upon.
+-   **Structured Feedback**: The output includes a clear breakdown of scores for each criterion, a list of "Good Points," a concise summary, and actionable "Areas for Improvement."
+-   **Human Verification & Override**: All AI-generated text and scores can be edited directly in the UI, giving the human checker full control over the final report.
 -   **PDF Export**: The final, human-verified review can be exported as a professional PDF document, including the checker's name and the date of review.
 The exported report is clean and does not include interactive elements like the audio player.

 ## How to Use the Application

-1.  **Review the Call Scoring Matrix (Optional: Edit if needed)**:
+1.  **Review the Call Scoring Matrix**:
-    -   The application comes with a pre-defined scoring matrix, which is displayed on the left side of the main screen.
-You can click the **Info** icon next to each criterion to see its full description.
+    -   The application's core scoring matrix is displayed on the left side of the main screen.
+Click the **Info** icon next to any criterion to see its full description in a scrollable popup.
-    -   To edit the matrix, click the **Settings** (gear) icon in the top-right corner.
-This is an optional step if the default criteria meet your needs.
+    -   To add temporary criteria for a specific review, click the **Settings** (gear) icon in the top-right corner.
-    -   In the settings panel, you can click on any criterion to expand it and edit its name and description.
-You can also add new criteria or delete existing ones.
-Click "Save Changes" to apply your modifications.
+    -   In the settings panel, you can add new custom criteria.
+These will be included in the AI analysis for the current session only.

 2.  **Provide the Call Data**:
     -   On the right side of the screen, fill in the required details: